Ways to Give

-Gifts by Mail - make checks payable to, "ETSU Foundation" and mail to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614
+Make checks payable to, "ETSU Foundation" and mail to University Advancement, East Tennessee State University, PO Box 70721, Johnson City, TN 37614.

-Gifts by Credit Card - make recurring or one-time payments by visiting our online giving form at www.etsu.edu/give or by using the ETSU App (download from the Apple Store and Google Play).
+Make recurring or one-time credit card payments by visiting our online giving form at www.etsu.edu/give or by using the ETSU App (download from the Apple Store and Google Play).

-Direct Stock Transfer – ETSU Foundation account is at Raymond James/Citizens Financial, Johnson City, TN.
+The ETSU Foundation account is heldy by Raymond James/Citizens Financial, Johnson City, TN.
 The contact there is Mr. Clem Wilkes, phone number: 423-928-8361.
 For more information, see the Stock Transfer Information Sheet.
-You can also contact Sunny Sandos,email@example.com, Exec Dir, Planned Giving for more information.
+You can also contact firstname.lastname@example.org more information.

-Memorial Gifts - Honoring or memorializing a special person with a gift to East Tennessee State University can be tremendously gratifying.
+Honoring or memorializing a special person with a gift to East Tennessee State University can be tremendously gratifying.
 It is a formal tribute to celebrate a loved one, friend, classmate, teacher, or colleague that provides valuable support to the University.
-Gifts may be designated toward a cause that would be meaningful to the honored or memorialized individual—or left to the discretion of the University.
+Gifts may be designated toward a cause meaningful to the honored or memorialized individual—or left to the discretion of the University.
 To make a memorial gift via credit card, use our secure online form at www.etsu.edu/give.
-Be sure to complete the honor/memoriam section.
+Be sure to complete the honor/memory of section.
 If paying by check, include a brief note to include the designation you want your gift to support and the name of the individual for whom you are making a gift (see address information at right).